AAU Student Projects - visit Aalborg University's student projects portal

 Abstract

-This study re-frames the experiences of four European music therapists that have volunteered in a music therapy program with local disadvantaged children in Gulu (Northern Uganda, Africa) from a Community Music Therapy (CoMT) point of view.
-CoMT is a relatively new field in contemporary music therapy that focuses on socio-cultural sensitivity and reflects on the role of culture and context in establishing situated practices.
-The qualities of CoMT offer a new framework for a situated practice in an unconventional setting like Gulu's socio-cultural post-war context.
-Through a phenomenological analysis of the researcher's field notes and of the interviews to three music therapists, a series of qualities of CoMT will be used to re-frame common patterns of their experiences.
-This study -therefore- explores the possibilities that a new framework can offer to develop a situated music therapy practice.
-Finally, the study suggests an Action Research process as an optimal future path for Gulu's context.
+This study reinterprets the experiences of four European music therapists who volunteered in a music therapy program with local disadvantaged children in Gulu, Northern Uganda, through the lens of Community Music Therapy (CoMT).
+CoMT is a relatively new approach in music therapy that emphasizes socio-cultural sensitivity and the role of culture and context in shaping locally grounded (situated) practice.
+These qualities provide a useful framework for work in an unconventional setting like Gulu’s socio-cultural, post-war context.
+Methodologically, the study uses a phenomenological (experience-focused) analysis of the researcher’s field notes and interviews with three of the therapists.
+Recurring patterns in their experiences are examined using CoMT principles to explore how the framework can guide a context-sensitive music therapy practice.
+Finally, the study suggests action research—a cyclical process of planning, acting, observing, and reflecting with local stakeholders—as a promising path forward in Gulu.